 Early History of the McDay family

-Another 273 words (20 lines of text) covering the years 1318 and 1434 are included under the topic Early McDay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McDay research.
+Another 137 words (10 lines of text) covering the years 1318 and 1434 are included under the topic Early McDay History in all our PDF Extended History products and printed products wherever possible.

 McDay Spelling Variations

 Numerous spelling variations of the surname McDay exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Day, Dea, O'Dea and others.